-Intent Raise the community's knowledge about the basics and benefits of high performance schools and the comm educational dis environmentall The education unity can benefit by splay to illustrate the y sustainable featur al display may have a learning tool, students, staff, an benefit by having an b illustrate the healthy, efficient, ainable features of the school. ay may have further - Educational Integration.
+Using the school as a learning tool, students, staff, and the community can benefit by having an educational display to illustrate the healthy, efficient, environmentally sustainable features of the school.
+The educational display may have further connections in II 6.1 - Educational Integration.

 II 5.0 - Educational Display

 II 5.1 - Demonstration Area

 II 5.0 - Educational Display Prere quisite

-1 p oint
+1 point

 Applicability luired

 All projects.
 Design Review Construction Review Performance Review

-1 poin ıt II 5.0 Provide a permanent display on the school site that describes the high performance features that are part of the school's design.
+1 point II 5.0 Provide a permanent display on the school site that describes the high performance features that are part of the school's design.

-II 5.1 - Demonstration Area Credit 1 point All projects.
+II 5.1 - Demonstration Area Credit

+1 point

+Applicability Verification

+All projects.
 Design Review Construction Review Performance Review

-1 point II 5.1 Create demonstration areas for three of the five major high performance categories of the Criteria: Indoor Environmental Quality, Energy, Water, Site, and Materials and Waste Management.
+1 point ll 5.1 Create demonstration areas for three of the five major high performance categories of the Criteria: Indoor Environmental Quality, Energy, Water, Site, and Materials and Waste Management.
 Within these demonstration sites at least one feature of a high performance category must be showcased.
 Each demonstration area must explain how the high performance features work, its environmental and economic benefits, and how it exemplifies a holistic and integrated approach to sustainable design.